spotify/cassandra-medusa/docs/permissions-setup.md

 This document is relevant for Spotify environment.
 Once Medusa goes FOSS, this should be rewritten.

-There are two roles involved in the operations of Medusa.
+There are three roles involved in the operations of Medusa.

 The first role, [MedusaSetupAgent](https://console.cloud.google.com/iam-admin/roles/details/projects%3Cmedusa-backups%3Croles%3CMedusaSetupAgent?organizationId=642708779950&project=medusa-backups), gathers all the permissions needed to setup backups with Medusa.
 - This role is assigned to the default service account of `database-infra` project: `984981252538-compute@developer.gserviceaccount.com`.